Required Notifications

 The North Syracuse Central School District does not discriminate on the basis of disability in accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act and the New York Human Rights Law.
 Furthermore, the District does not discriminate on the basis of disability in admission or access to its programs.
 No person shall be denied employment or employment advancement solely because of any physical, mental or medical impairment, provided the individual is capable of performing, with or without reasonable accommodation, the essential functions of the job applied for or held.

-Inquiries regarding the District’s Non-Discrimination Policy should be directed to:
+Inquiries regarding the district’s Non-Discrimination Policy should be directed to:

-Section 504 Compliance Officer: Ms. Valerie DiFlorio, Executive Director of Pupil Personnel
+Section 504 Compliance Officer:

-North Syracuse Central Schools
+North Syracuse Central School District

 5355 West Taft Road